vyrjana/pyimpspec/documentation/high-level-functions.md

 A low value for the limit should improve the results but may cause the "bht" method to take longer to finish.
 This limit is only used in the "tr-rbf" method when the regularization parameter (lambda) is not provided.
 Used by the "bht" and "tr-rbf" methods.
+- `circuit`: A circuit that contains one or more "(RQ)" or "(RC)" elements connected in series.
+An optional series resistance may also be included.
+For example, a circuit with a CDC representation of "R(RQ)(RQ)(RC)" would be a valid circuit.
+It is highly recommended that the provided circuit has already been fitted.
+However, if all of the various parameters of the provided circuit are at their default values, then an attempt will be made to fit the circuit to the data.
+Used by the "m(RQ)fit" method.
+- `W`: The width of the Gaussian curve that is used to approximate the DRT of an "(RC)" element.
+Used by the "m(RQ)fit" method.
+- `num_per_decade`: The number of points per decade to use when calculating a DRT.
+Used by the "m(RQ)fit" method.
 - `num_procs`: The maximum number of processes to use.
 A value below one results in using the total number of CPU cores present.